technyon/nuki_hub/README.md

 - Opener: Nuki Bridge is running alongside Nuki Hub: Enable to allow Nuki Hub to co-exist with a Nuki Bridge by registering Nuki Hub as an (smartphone) app instead of a bridge.
 Changing this setting will require re-pairing.
 Enabling this setting is strongly discouraged as described in the "[Pairing with a Nuki Lock or Opener](#pairing-with-a-nuki-lock-or-opener)" section of this README
 - Restart if bluetooth beacons not received: Set to a positive integer to restart the Nuki Hub after the set amount of seconds has passed without receiving a bluetooth beacon from the Nuki device, set to -1 to disable, default 60.
 Because the bluetooth stack of the ESP32 can silently fail it is not recommended to disable this setting.
 - BLE transmit power in dB: Set to a integer between -12 and 9 to set the Bluetooth transmit power, default 9.
+- Update Nuki Hub and Lock/Opener time using NTP: Enable to update the ESP32 time and Nuki Lock and/or Nuki Opener time every 12 hours using a NTP time server
+- NTP server: Set to the NTP server you want to use, defaults to "pool.ntp.org".
+If DHCP is used and NTP servers are provided using DHCP these will take precedence over the specified NTP server.

 ### Access Level Configuration